ga4gh/data-security/AAI/AAIConnectProfile.md

 interoperability between genomics institutions in a manner specifically applicable to (but not limited to) the sharing of restricted datasets.

-In particular, this specification profiles endpoints and flows that enable an OIDC provider (called a [Broker](#term-broker)) to provide [GA4GH Claims](#term-ga4gh-claim) to downstream claim consumers (called a [Claim Clearinghouse](#term-claim-clearinghouse)).
+In particular, this specification profiles tokens, endpoints and flows that enable an OIDC provider (called a [Broker](#term-broker)) to provide [GA4GH Claims](#term-ga4gh-claim) to downstream claim consumers (called a [Claim Clearinghouse](#term-claim-clearinghouse)).